 What is encopresis?

 Encopresis is a problem that children can develop due to chronic (long-term) constipation.
 With constipation, children have fewer bowel movements than normal and the bowel movements they do have can be hard, dry and difficult to pass.
 Once a child becomes constipated, a vicious cycle can develop.
 The child may avoid using the bathroom to avoid discomfort.
 Stool can become impacted (packed into the rectum and large intestine) and unable to move forward.
 The rectum and intestine become enlarged due to the hard, impacted stool.
 Eventually, the rectum and intestine have problems sensing the presence of stool and the anal sphincter (the muscle at the end of the digestive tract that helps hold stool in) loses its strength.
-Liquid stool can start to leak around the hard, dry, impacted stool, soiling a child's clothing.
+Liquid stool can start to leak around the hard, dry, impacted stool, which can then soil a child's clothing.

 Which children develop encopresis?